CSS Style Sheet

 If you want to define styles for an entire Space when using the Builder theme, please use Builder - CSS Custom Styles in the theme configuration.

-Select the CSS Stylesheet macro from the provided list.
+Select the CSS Stylesheet macro from Macro Browser.

 Parameter Description Type Default Required

 The media to apply this style sheet to, for example